 Indonesia is one of the 68 territories that participated in the formal Multilateral Instrument (MLI) signing that took place on 7 June 2017.
 Indonesia ratified the MLI on 12 November 2019 and deposited it to the Organisation for Economic Co-operation and Development (OECD) (as the depositary of the MLI) on 28 April 2020 resulting in entry into force on 1 August 2020.
 Indonesia submitted notification to the OECD to confirm the completion of internal procedures for the tax treaty on 26 November 2020.
-Although the formal written announcement has not been issued, it is expected that it will enter into effect on 1 January 2021 for withholding tax (WHT) and 1 January 2022 for other taxes.
+The Directorate General of Taxation (DGT) issued Circulars to announce the entry into force and entry into effect dates, as well as implement the synthesised text to the relevant tax treaty articles for 21 countries on 18 February 2021.
+The DGT Circulars also confirmed that it entered into effect on 1 January 2021 for WHT and 1 January 2022 for other taxes.

 VAT on e-commerce will be applied in cases where certain foreign intangible goods or services are provided and used in Indonesia through an e-commerce system.
 The Ministry of Finance (MoF) has released a regulation to regulate the VAT on foreign e-commerce, which is applicable starting 1 July 2020.
 Foreign sellers, foreign service providers, or foreign e-commerce marketplaces and domestic e-commerce marketplaces will be appointed as VAT collectors if their activity in the Indonesian market meets either of the following thresholds: